Suraj151/pdi-framework/README.md

 ```

 Requests carry HTTP basic auth and a `pdistack` user agent, and run over TLS when the TLS service is on.
 Which of the three upgrade strategies applies is a compile-time choice.

+A build can also be flashed without any update server. `collectLocalImages()` lists the firmware images sitting on the filesystem and `flashFromFile()` writes one of them, checking the image magic byte before it commits and reporting through the same `upgrade_status_t` as a server-driven update.
+That is what backs the **Flash From Storage** form on the OTA page: upload a binary through the storage browser, pick it from the list, confirm, and the device flashes and restarts.
+Both entry points need the storage service.

 #### 6.2.6 `GpioServiceProvider` — `__gpio_service`